Skip to main content

 Stanko Vraz a Češi.
 Slavica litteraria 17.2 (2014): 39–49.

-Andraž Jež (born 1985) lives in Izola.
-He attended the art high school in Koper and studied Slovene Studies and Comparative Literature at the Faculty of Arts in Ljubljana.
-In 2011, he graduated with a study on the Americanisation of the journal Literatura (supervised by Marko Juvan) and a comparative analysis of early twentieth-century literature and music (supervised by Janez Vrečko).
-He received his PhD from the Postgraduate School of the Research Centre of the Slovenian Academy of Sciences and Arts.
-In his dissertation, he provided the historical and linguistic contextualisation of Slovenian-Croatian poet Stanko Vraz (1810–1851).
-His articles have been published in Jezik in slovstvo, Literatura, Pogledi, Primerjalna književnost, Slavica litteraria and Slavistična revija.
+Andraž Jež (born 1985) attended the art high school in Koper and studied Slovene studies and comparative literature at the Faculty of Arts, University of Ljubljana.
+In 2015, he received his PhD from the Postgraduate School of the Research Centre of the Slovenian Academy of Sciences and Arts.
+Supervised by Marijan Dović, his dissertation provided the historical and linguistic contextualisation of Slovenian-Croatian poet Stanko Vraz (1810–1851).
+In 2023, Jež has taken up the position of an Assistant Professor at the Department of Slovene Studies at the Faculty of Arts, University of Ljubljana, where he has taught Slovenian literature since 2017.

 Keywords